gigawhitlocks/emacs-configs/readme.md

 ```

-## Enhancing Navigation and Completion
+## Navigation and Completion, and the Minibuffer

 The next few packages work closely together to enhance some of the core functionality of Emacs related to navigation, buffer management, and running commands.